Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Experiments

 \section{Experiments}

-In this section, we perform two sets experiments on two real datasets.
-The ADHD-200 dataset contains resting state functional magnetic resonance images (rs-fMRI) from which we construct functional brain connectivity, whereas we utilize structural brain connectivity from Alzheimer's Disease Neuroimaging Initive (ADNI) dataset to perform individual analysis for ADHD and AD respectively.
+In this section, we demonstrate experiments on two independent real datasets: structural brain connectivity from Diffusion Tensor Images (DTI) in Alzheimer's Disease Neuroimaging Initiative (ADNI) and functional connectivity from resting-state functional magnetic resonance images (rs-fMRI) in ADHD-200.